Lawsonredeye/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 2. Application can't shutdown/ terminate normally.

 The best thing to do in this situation when an application or a process fails is to;
-1. run ps -aux | less to know all the available process and information on them
+1. run `ps -aux | less` to know all the available process and information on them
-2. run pstree | less as to know the parent process and childprocesses of the respected program you wish to terminate.
+2. run `pstree | less` as to know the parent process and childprocesses of the respected program you wish to terminate.
-3. run the kill -9 on the desired process to terminate the frozen program
+3. run the `kill -9` on the desired process to terminate the frozen program

 *Note:*
-some times even the strongest signal wouldnt be able to terminate a program and its best to just reboot the system when it gest to that point.
+some times even the strongest signal wouldnt be able to terminate a program and its best to just reboot the system when it gets to that point.